bimalenduc/java-trace-tool/README.md

-# Trace HotSwap Agent
+#Trace HotSwap Agent

-### This is a java agent which attaches to a running jvm and write various Instrumentation info to stderr
+This is a java agent which attaches to a running jvm and outputs information for selected methods.

-Name on fucntion getting called
+It prints the following details when a matching method from matching class is called :

+Thread name

+Method name

-The arguments being passed to the function
+The arguments it is called with ( when the method is called)

-The thread name
-Name of function being returned and the time it took to finish
+The return value and time it took to complete ( when the method returns)

+      Sample oputput is in following form and can be found in stderr log

+     [ThreadName] <Function Name> called with [ arguments]

+     OR

+     [ThreadName] <Function Name> took 0 (ms) to execute.
+Returning < return values>

+The github link to code is  GitHub - bimalenduc/java-trace-tool: Tool to trace java methods in JVM

+The built binary can be downloaded from the release link: https://github.com/bimalenduc/java-trace-tool/releases/download/v1.0.0/java-trace-tool.tar.gz

+ ### Usage:-

+The tool can be invoked from command line using the following command

-### Usage  jtrace [-d | -c | -p pid] [-t threadName] [ -g groupName] <className> <methodName
+#./jtrace [-d | -c | -p pid] [-t threadName] [ -g groupName] <className> <methodName>

-  -d  trace driver process
+-d  : This option is used to trace the driver process

-  -e  trace executor process
+-e  : Trace the executor process

-  -i  pid to trace any other jvm pid
+ -i  : pid To trace any jvm process using its pid

-  -t  threadName   Thread name to be traced.

-  -g groupName The groupName will be name of a set of class and functions which will gather details for specific functionality.
-     For example we have a group named kafka which is a set of methods and function which will capture the required details of important kafka client functions.

-  className regex class name : A regex which matches all the class to traced

-  regex method name: A regex matching all the method to be traced  of the class
+-t   : threadName trace only the thread having the argument threadName in its threadname

+-g  : groupName This option is not functional yet.
+It is supposed to be a name which will trace a predefined set of methods form certain classes to address any specific kind of issue.
+For ex:- say group name kafka can trace some important kafka api to gather the time spent in those API calls.

+className : This is a mandatory argument.
+It is a regular expression to match the class name which needs to be traced.

+methodName : This is a mandatory argument.
+It is a regular expression to match any methods from the any of above matching classnames.

+The command loads the java agent and prints the information of all matching methods from the matching class names.